やることが多すぎる?Tiimoが整理と実行をサポートします。

 No items found.

-We’re honored to share that Tiimo has been named a finalist for the 2024 Apple Design Awards in the inclusivity category!
-This recognition reflects our commitment to creating accessible, neuroinclusive tools that center on the lived experiences of our community.
+We're thrilled to announce that Tiimo has been selected as a finalist for the 2024 Apple Design Awards in the inclusivity category.
+This recognition validates our commitment to creating genuinely accessible, neuroinclusive tools built from the lived experiences of our community.

 About the Apple Design Awards

 The Apple Design Awards celebrate innovation, equity, and technical excellence in app and game design.
-Each year, a handful of apps are chosen from millions in the App Store to spotlight those redefining accessibility, usability, and thoughtful design.
+Each year, Apple selects a small number of apps from millions in the App Store to spotlight those that are redefining accessibility, usability, and thoughtful design.

-Being recognized in the inclusivity category aligns with our vision of embracing the social model of disability or acknowledging that barriers come not from individuals, but from how society and tools are designed.
-This milestone is not just a win for Tiimo, but for every user who has helped shape our approach.
+Our recognition in the inclusivity category directly reflects our commitment to the social model of disability, the understanding that barriers don't come from individuals, but from how society and tools are designed.
+This milestone represents progress not just for Tiimo, but for every user who has shaped our approach through their experiences and feedback.

 “We’ve always dreamed of this moment while watching WWDC together as a team.
 But it’s not just about the award, it’s about what it represents: a world where technology is truly designed with and for diverse minds and experiences.”

-At Tiimo, inclusivity is more than a buzzword, it’s about rethinking traditional systems and creating tools that adapt to people, not the other way around.
-Guided by the social model of disability, we believe technology can break down barriers, amplify autonomy, and create space for everyone to thrive.
+At Tiimo, inclusivity isn't a checkbox or marketing term.
+It's about fundamentally rethinking traditional systems and creating tools that adapt to people, rather than forcing people to adapt to tools.
+The social model of disability guides our belief that technology should break down barriers, amplify autonomy, and create space for everyone to thrive.

-Tiimo provides tools to reduce overwhelm, manage daily life, and support mental health, without reinforcing productivity pressures.
-Rest and joy are part of the plan, too.
+Tiimo helps reduce overwhelm, manage daily life, and support mental health without reinforcing harmful productivity pressures.
+Rest, joy, and individual pacing are integral parts of our approach.

-Our design decisions come from listening to our community’s stories and needs.
-Lived experience isn’t just feedback, it’s expertise that guides what we build.
+Our design decisions emerge from listening to our community's stories and needs.
+We treat lived experience not just as feedback, but as expertise that fundamentally guides what we build.

-Accessibility isn’t a fixed goal; it’s a journey.
-We continue learning, iterating, and evolving to meet the dynamic needs of our users.
+Accessibility isn't a destination; it's an ongoing journey.
+We continuously learn, iterate, and evolve to meet the dynamic and diverse needs of our users.

 Thank you to our community

-This recognition is shared with our community, the people who use Tiimo, share their stories, and challenge us to do better.
-Your insights, trust, and collaboration make this work meaningful, and we couldn’t have done it without you.
+This recognition belongs to our entire community; the people who use Tiimo, share their stories, and challenge us to do better every day.
+Your insights, trust, and collaboration make this work meaningful.
+We genuinely couldn't have achieved this without you.

 Interested in learning about the other apps leading the charge for innovative, inclusive design?
 Visit the full list of Apple Design Award finalists.